Omer0191/dds_analysis/docs/source/content/demoFLMR.rst

     # unique gene to DMR file prepared by dds_analysis preprocess
     gene_mr_file=${OUT_PATH}/uqGeneDmr_regions_in_deg_tss${in_data_str}.bed

-    #prepare a tab delimiated gene expression file in which the group mean values and rratio are added.
+    #prepare a tab delimited gene expression file in which the group mean values and rratio are added.
     #this file will be used to plot average methylation levels of selected gene in TSS and Enhancer regions
     #After inputting a DEG file  exported by bpb3 differential_expression, it exports a tab delimiated file
     #by adding three columns values of the group mean and rratio.